jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 # How to handle multiple distinct markers
-Now that we have seen various possibilities of [AR.js](https://github.com/jeromeetienne/ar.js), let's end with an last examples with multiple distinct markers.
+Now that we have seen various possibilities of [AR.js](https://github.com/jeromeetienne/ar.js), let's end with a last example of multiple distinct markers.
 Those can be useful in various applications e.g. a 'measure it' like below.
 So we will have 3 markers, one with a preset, one with a custom pattern marker, and a barcode.